 Support meetings are hosted on Zoom, last an hour and follow a common structure, including time for everyone to share your experience and feelings about life with lymphoma.
 You don't need a Zoom account or experience of using Zoom but will need access to an internet-enabled device.

-To register for our support meetings, you need to be aged 18 or over, resident in the UK, and personally affected by lymphoma.
+To register for the support meeting service, you must be aged 18 or over, resident in the UK, and personally affected by lymphoma.

 To see the full range of support meetings, please visit our Online Support Meetings page.